Turkey-EU - international trade in goods statistics

-Figure 4 shows the exports, imports and trade balance between the EU and Turkey from 2009 to 2019.
-In 2009, the EU had a trade surplus with Turkey of EUR 10 billion.
-The trade surplus remained until 2018 but turned to a deficit of EUR 1.5 billion in 2019.
-Both exports to and imports from Turkey increased between 2009 and 2019.
-EU exports to Turkey were highest in 2017 (EUR 77 billion) and lowest in 2009 (EUR 42 billion).
-EU imports from Turkey were highest in 2019 (EUR 70 billion) and lowest in 2009 (EUR 32 billion).
+Figure 6 shows the exports, imports and trade balance between the EU and Turkey from 2010 to 2020.
+In 2010, the EU had a trade surplus with Turkey of EUR 21 billion.
+This changed more than once during the whole period.
+In 2020 there was a surplus of EUR 7 billion.
+Both exports to and imports from Turkey increased between 2010 and 2020.
+EU exports to Turkey were highest in 2017 (EUR 77 billion) and lowest in 2010 (EUR 58 billion).
+EU imports from Turkey were highest in 2019 (EUR 70 billion) and lowest in 2010 (EUR 38 billion).

 EU-Turkey trade by type of goods